How Buying DVC Points Direct Can Actually Be Cheaper Than Buying Resale

 This article will explain why buying DVC is not just about the cash you spend upfront today.
 You are really buying points over many years + yearly dues.
 Some resale contracts look cheaper at first, but in reality, they expire sooner (giving you fewer lifetime points) and have higher annual dues (costing you more year after year for the same amount of points).
 That means you get fewer total points and pay more each year.

-She was absolutely amazing to work with and so patient through all of our offers and questions.
-We purchased 100 Beach Club points and 260 Grand Floridian points through her, and we couldn’t be happier.
+If you’re considering buying resale, I highly recommend reaching out to Lauri Fauser at DVC Resale Experts—and let her know Christina Shaw sent you! 📞 Direct: 407-634-4782 She was absolutely amazing to work with and so patient through all of our offers and questions.
+We purchased Beach Club resale points and Grand Floridian resale points through her, and we couldn’t be happier.

 Some links in this post are affiliate links.
 If you click through and take action, I'll be compensated.
 Click here for my full disclaimer.